symbolicdata/symbolicdata.github.io/Events.2012-12.markdown

 Within the [E-Science Benchmarking Project](Projects.EScience "wikilink") we invited for a Workshop and Hackathon to discuss and promote different aspects of the SymbolicData Project.
 The Workshop took place at [HTWK](http://www.htwk-leipzig.de) - Hochschule für Technik, Wirtschaft und Kultur Leipzig.

-We had no funding for that workshop, so all expenses on travelling, lodging and "Kneipe" were to the participants.

 [Announcement](http://portal.imn.htwk-leipzig.de/events/workshop-on-symbolicdata-design) of the meeting by HTWK.

 Participants: